josephsl/wintenApps/readme.md

 * Tooltips from Edge and universal apps are recognized and will be announced.
 * When opening, closing, or switching between virtual desktops, NVDA will announce current desktop ID (desktop 2, for example).
 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.
+* In build 18323 and later, NVDA will now announce audio volume and brightness changes.

 ## Action center